 His work concerns issues of housing, health, employment, education and poverty.
 Danny was employed as a play-worker in children’s summer play-schemes.
 He learnt the ethos of pre-school education where the underlying rationale was that playing is learning for living.
 He tries not to forget this.

-He is an Academician of the Academy of the Learned Societies in the Social Sciences, Honorary President of the Society of Cartographers and a patron of Roadpeace, the national charity for road crash victims.
+He is an Academician of the Academy of the Learned Societies in the Social Sciences, was Honorary President of the Society of Cartographers 2007-2017 and is a patron of Roadpeace, the national charity for road crash victims.